I've Been Floating Down the Old Green River

-I've Been Floating Down the Old Green River is a 1915 song with words by Bert Kalmar and music by Joe Cooper.
+"I've Been Floating Down the Old Green River" is a 1915 song with words by Bert Kalmar and music by Joe Cooper.

+Background

 The song is sung from the point of view of a husband who has to explain to his wife why he stayed out until 4:30 in the morning.
 He states that he has been floating down the old Green River on the good ship "Rock and Rye", where he got "stuck on a bar".
 The tag line in the lyric is: